chrisbresky/Aquarius-Project/README.md

 We'd love your feedback along the way, and of course, we'd love you to contribute with the following:

+* Scientist of diverse backgrounds to bring their knowledge - or be open to communicate with participating students
 * Translators for existing lesson content
 * Transcribers for video content to increase accessibility
 * Volunteer resources for curriculum packages (access to specimens, 3-D printing, etc)